 Benefits of exploration and play for all people:

 - Physical: increase in strength, overall fitness, motor skill development, health

-- Cognitive: increase in skills such as problem solving, creative thinking, planning, organizing, language, and overall academic success;
+- Cognitive: increase in the use of language and enhances skills such as problem-solving, creative thinking, planning, organizing

 English Language Arts & Literacy

-Writing is also modeled through shared writing and the children practice their writing in monthly journals and other writing projects throughout the year.
-Children are introduced to the logistics of reading and writing such as going from left to right and top to bottom, using capital and lowercase letters, and using punctuation.
-They will begin to make connections and convey meaning in their writing and reading.
-The children will also learn how to form letters through the handwriting curriculum.
+In Kindergarten, writing in order to convey ideas and feelings is introduced.
+Children write about their experiences and feelings in their journals and through specific writing projects throughout the year.
+Children are introduced to the logistics of writing: correct letter formation, going from left to right and top to bottom, using capital and lowercase letters, and using some punctuation.
+They will begin to make connections between what stories are being read to them, what they themselves are reading, and what they are writing

 A Glimpse into the Kindergarten Experience